Uzezi-Sparks/rl-capstone-gridworld/README.md

 Honestly, the hardest part was wrapping my head around the difference between on-policy and off-policy learning.
 In V1, there was just one policy and one value function.
-Now suddenly there are agents that learn about a DIFFERENT policy than the one they're actually following?
+Now suddenly some agents learn about a DIFFERENT policy than the one they're actually following?
 That took a while to click, I don't know if that makes sense.